JACマガジン

 In principle, "old age" here is defined as "65 years old," and old-age pensions can be received from the age of 65.

-specified skilled workers also need to join the pension system
+Specified Skilled Worker also need to join a pension plan

-For this reason, Japan's pension system is sometimes referred to as "two-tiered."
+For this reason, Japan's pension system is sometimes said to be "two-story".

-Appropriate enrollment in a pension system is one of the eligibility criteria that must be met by accepting companies that enter into Specified Skills worker employment contracts under the revised Immigration Control Act.
+Proper participation in a pension plan is one of the eligibility criteria that a host company entering into a specified skilled worker employment contracts under Revision of Immigration Control and Refugee Recognition Act must meet.

-However, because specified skilled workers often leave Japan before turning 65, a "lump-sum withdrawal payment" system has been established.
+However, since Specified Skilled Worker often leave the Japan before the age of 65, there is a "lump-sum withdrawal payment" system.

-What is the "lump-sum withdrawal payment" that applies to specified skilled workers?
+What is the "lump-sum withdrawal payment" applied to Specified Skilled Worker?

 In order to receive an old-age pension, you need to have paid pension insurance premiums for more than 10 years, but if you return to your home country before that, the pension insurance premiums you have paid may go to waste.